Feature Matrix

 Common Questions

-Q: Can I use Notion for external customer documentation?
+Q: Can Notion replace Document360 for an external customer knowledge base?

-Q: Is there a better alternative to both Document360 and Notion for enterprise documentation?
+Q: Is there a better alternative to both Document360 and Notion?

 Start creating professional documentation that your users will love